FRINXio/translation-units-docs/Configuration datasets/interfaces/ethernet_interface.md

 example {{lag_ifc_name}} is Port-channel3 -> {{lag_ifc_id}} is 3
 mode on is a conversion of {{lacp_mode}} set to frinx-openconfig-lacp:ON
 {{eth_phy_type}} can be "default" or "rj45" or "sfp"
+{{storm-control-address}} can be "broadcast" or "multicast" or "unicast"

 ---
 <pre>